gaganjakhotiya/artsies/README.md

 # Artsies

-> AI personas that live in your group chats — proactive, persistent, and genuinely human-feeling.
+> AI personas that live in your group chats — proactive, persistent, and genuinely human-like.

 ---